 minor.
 In the Italian case, it played no

-role at all in the early days, and indeed many Jews were party members.
+in the early 30's, 25% of adult Jews were Fascist party members, compared to about 10% for the entire adult population.
 And then of course there was Mussolini's Jewish mistress Margherita Sarfatti.
 In

 c.
 Areas of disagreement.

 Bosworth is not wholly satisfied with the definitions offered by Mann and Paxton, as previously noted.
 Mann differs from Paxton and Bosworth on various points, two notable ones being:

 this attribute lesser weight because his analysis includes fascist movements

 ii.
 Violence.
 Unlike Bosworth and Paxton, Mann is a sociologist and takes a more thoughtful approach in analyzing the use of violence in fascist movements.
 For Mann, violence is something that states do to maintain order; they do it with military and police forces, prisons, and the gallows.
 It is the use of paramilitary violence, not violence per se, that Mann finds to be an essential attribute of ascendant fascism.
 Once fascists have control of the state, they tend to enforce the state’s monopoly on violence and suppress the irregular violence of the squadristi (Black Shirts, Brown Shirts, etc.).
 Mann has the better of the argument here.

 After reviewing the works of these and many other authors, together with sundry primary historical and sociological sources, I think the following definition best captures the etiology and ontology of fascism.

 a.
 Middle Class.
 In the

 Fascists did not “seize power” through any credible threat of violence.
 Once in office, they proceeded to consolidate and expand their power through technically legal means.